ensody/samba/README.md

 EOF
 ```

-Note that the first service sets up Time Machine discovery.
-If you don't use macOS you can optionally remove it, but it shouldn't hurt either.
+Note that the first service entry sets up Time Machine discovery for macOS.
+You can remove that entry if you prefer.

 ## Example